 I hope this article helps some of you out there that may find the charts confusing or overwhelming to look through.
 Thanks for stopping by!

-I have included all of the towing weight limits for your 2015 F-150, according to the charts but you should refer to your owner's manual in order to inform yourself on all of the towing information Ford has laid out.
+I have included all of the trailer weight limits for the 2015 F-150, according to the charts, but you should refer to your owner's manual in order to familiarize yourself on all of the information Ford recommends.

 The towing capacity for the 2015 F-150's ranged from 4,900-12,200 lbs. for all models made.
 This includes all engine options, axle ratios, etc. and includes conventional and 5th wheel specs.